On the number of divisors of Mersenne numbers: Introduction

 This informal reasoning makes plausible the conjecture that the ratio $f(2n)/f(n)$ stabilizes, but it is, at the same time, quite misleading.
-Namely, as we have already mentioned, Corollary \ref{cor:1} below will imply that $\lim_{n\to\infty}f(2n)/f(n)$, if it even exists, cannot be a real number.
-Nevertheless, the long term behaviour of $f(2n)/f(n)$ seems to be interesting and worth studying.
+Namely, Theorem \ref{thm:limsup} below will imply that $\lim_{n\to\infty}f(2n)/f(n)$, if it even exists, cannot be a real number.
+Numerical data presented in Section \ref{sec:numerics} will reveal that the above heuristics fails due to the fact that the summatory function $f$ of the quantities $\tau(2^k-1)$ is actually much ``less stable'' than predicted by \eqref{eq:tauheur}.
+Nevertheless, the long term behaviour of $f(2n)/f(n)$ seems to be interesting and worth studying, both rigorously and experimentally, but we will have to employ better heuristics for the latter.